 Although there are similarities between the prosecution of a juvenile in the Family Court and the Criminal Courts, should you have a child that is charged with a crime pending in the Family Court before retaining counsel you should discuss the attorneys experience in representing minors in the Family Court.
 Although there are similarities and differences between criminal prosecutions in the Family Court and in the Criminal Courts an attorney with experience and expertise in dealing with Family Court matters may obtain a better result than an attorney that only deals with prosecutions of individuals in the Criminal Courts in New York.

 Family Court Lawyers

-The Family Court Lawyers at the Law Offices of Schlissel DeCorpo have been representing minors charged with both misdemeanors and felonies in the Family Courts in the metropolitan New York area for more than thirty years.
+The Family Court Lawyers at the Law Offices of Schlissel DeCorpo have been representing minors charged with both misdemeanors and felonies in the Family Courts in the metropolitan New York area for more than 45 years.
 Our firm represents juveniles charged with misdemeanors and felonies in the Family Courts of the five boroughs of the City of New York, Westchester County, Nassau and Suffolk Counties.
 In addition the firm represents individuals charged with assault and battery, shop lifting, burglary, driving while intoxicated (DUI/DWI), weapons possession, traffic tickets, computer crimes and internet crimes in the criminal courts.
 We also help our clients arrange for bail so they can be released from jail.
 Call us for a free consultation.